PowerDNS/ipcipher/ipcipher.md

 IPv6 algorithm
 ==============
 IPv6 addresses are 128 bits, and there is a wealth of suitable algorithms available.
-AES is robust and widely available, and more than good enough.
+AES-128 is robust and widely available, and more than good enough.

 AES is typically deployed in a mode like Cipher Block Chaining, but no such mode is required to encrypt IP addresses.
 A straight AES operation is used, with no further XORing, as in Electronic Code Book "mode".

 AES is almost always already available.
-To get a raw AES encryption operation out of OpenSSL or its variants:
+To get a raw AES-128 encryption operation out of OpenSSL or its variants:

 ```